-Multi Protocol Label Switching (MPLS) [24] has been recently proposed as a way to improve the performance of underlying network.
+Multi Protocol Label Switching (MPLS) [25] has been recently proposed as a way to improve the performance of underlying network.
 This is done by pre-allocating resources across Internet paths (LSPs in MPLS parlance) and forwarding packets across these paths.
 Our system is network agnostic and therefore does not depend on MPLS, but it can leverage any reduction in loss rate offered by MPLS.
 At the same time, MPLS will not eliminate route and link failures or packet loss.
 Since it runs at a higher level, our overlay network can continue to forward packets avoiding failed network paths.
-Forward Error Correction (FEC) schemes [25] have also been proposed as a method of reducing the effective loss rate of lossy links.
+Forward Error Correction (FEC) schemes [26] have also been proposed as a method of reducing the effective loss rate of lossy links.
 These schemes work by adding redundant information and sending it along with the original data, based on the feedback estimate of loss rate given by RTCP, such that in case of a loss, the original information (or part of it) can be recreated.
 Most of the VoIP solutions today (including the G.711 codec we use in this paper) use some form of FEC to ameliorate the effect of loss.
 Given the occasional bursty loss pattern of the Internet, many times the FEC mechanisms are slow in estimating the current loss rate, and therefore we believe that localized retransmissions are required for maintaining voice quality.
 Moreover, since our approach increases the packet delivery ratio, FEC mechanisms will notice a considerable reduction in loss, and therefore reduce their redundancy overhead.

 Overlay networks have emerged as an increasingly growing field over the last few years, motivated mainly by the need to implement new services not supported by the current Internet infrastructure.
-Some of the pioneers of overlay network systems are X-Bone [26] and RON [15], which provide robust routing around Internet path failures.
-Other overlay networks focus on multicast and multimedia conferencing [27][28].
+Some of the pioneers of overlay network systems are X-Bone [27] and RON [16], which provide robust routing around Internet path failures.
+Other overlay networks focus on multicast and multimedia conferencing [28][29].
 Our work uses the same basic architecture of an overlay network but it is optimized towards the specific problems of VoIP traffic.
-Finally, OverQoS [29] is probably closest to our work, as it proposes an overlay link protocol that uses both retransmissions and FEC to provide loss and throughput guarantees.
+In [30], Tao et al present a practical solution to improve VoIP quality by using application driven pathswitching gateways (APS) located at the edge of the access networks, between the end-hosts and the Internet.
+The APS gateways constantly monitor end-to-end network conditions over multiple paths and choose the the optimal path according to specific application characteristics such as the codec used or type of PLC.
+Since the approach uses end-to-end traffic analysis to optimize performance, it is complementary to our work.
+We believe that it can transparently use our Spines overlay architecture between the APS gateways to improve end-to-end packet delivery ratio by exploiting our multi-hop routing and local recovery mechanisms.
+Finally, OverQoS [31] is probably closest to our work, as it proposes an overlay link protocol that uses both retransmissions and FEC to provide loss and throughput guarantees.
 OverQoS depends on the existence of an external overlay system (the authors suggest RON as an option) to provide path selection and overlay forwarding.
 In this respect, our system can use OverQos as a plug-in module as an alternative to our real-time recovery protocol presented in Section IV-A, probably with the necessary modifications that take into account the special requirements of voice traffic.